eddins/hornjourney/content/post/2023/May/hearing-what-my-mistakes-are-telling-me/index.md

 ---
-title: Hearing What My Mistakes Are Telling Me
+title: Hearing what my mistakes are telling me
 date: 2023-05-30
 ---